Portfolio Drift:

 Research from Vanguard shows that disciplined annual rebalancing adds 0.35% in excess returns annually over 30 years compared to never rebalancing.
 On a $500,000 portfolio, that's $127,000 in additional wealth from a 30-minute annual task.

 The benefit comes from systematically buying low and selling high—trimming assets after they've run up (selling expensive) and adding to assets that have lagged (buying cheap).
-This mechanical discipline removes emotion from the equation and captures reversion to the mean.

 How to Implement Disciplined Rebalancing

-Set a "Portfolio Holiday"
+1. Set a "Portfolio Holiday"

 One date.
 One task.
 30 minutes.
 That's all it takes.

-✓ Calendar reminder set = 0% willpower required
+Calendar reminder set = 0% willpower required.

-The 5% Threshold Rule
+2. The 5% Threshold Rule

 Small drift?
 Ignore it.
 Save your trades for when it matters.

-If your target is 60% stocks, only rebalance when you hit 65% or 55%.
-This reduces trading costs and taxes.
+- If target is 60% stocks, only rebalance at 65% or 55%

-Example: Stocks at 64%?
+- Example: Stocks at 64%?
 Do nothing.
 Stocks at 66%?
 Time to rebalance.

-Use the "Rebalance with Cash" Trick
+3. Use the "Rebalance with Cash" Trick

 No selling = no taxes.
 Direct new money to the underweight side.

-Example: Currently 66/34 but targeting 60/40?
-Put all new money into floor assets until balanced.
+- Example: Currently 66/34 but targeting 60/40?
+Put all new money into floor assets

-✓ Tax-free rebalancing preserves more of your returns
+Tax-free rebalancing preserves more of your returns.

-Automate It
+4. Automate It

 Remove yourself from the equation.
 Robots don't panic.

-Robo-advisors like Betterment, Wealthfront, or Vanguard Personal Advisor automatically rebalance for you.
-The 0.15-0.35% fee is worth it if it prevents $55K in crash losses.
+- The 0.15-0.35% fee is worth it if it prevents $55K in crash losses

-Bonus: They also optimize for tax-efficient trades across account types.
+- Bonus: They also optimize for tax-efficient trades across account types

 Data sources: Portfolio drift calculations using historical S&P 500 and Bloomberg Aggregate Bond Index returns (2015-2022), Vanguard "The Case for Annual Rebalancing" research, rebalancing bonus data from Dimensional Fund Advisors, 2022 correction losses from actual market performance.
 This content is educational and not financial advice.
 Consult a licensed advisor for personalized guidance.